 When you apply to appeal a decision or order, you need to create and lodge an appeal book.
 Send a copy of this to us and the respondent in the case within 7 days of your application.
+Normally, this should be provided electronically (by email).

 On this page: